Hybrid IT: Helping enterprises increase agility, balance demands

 This is where the true value of a hybrid IT approach can be appreciated.
 The key is being able to selectively integrate outsourced and in-house IT services to ensure the optimal delivery of business capabilities according to allocated budgets.

 “Many companies start with one outsourced service and work their way up to more.
-It makes sense to partner with a hybrid IT provider that can deliver a broad range of established outsourced IT services from data centres across the globe.
+It makes sense to partner with a hybrid IT provider that can deliver a broad range of established outsourced IT services from data centers across the globe.
 This provides the business with the ability to leverage all the benefits of a hybrid IT approach,” says Mills.